-Juana Mendenhall, inventor, polymer scientist
+Juana Mendenhall, inventor, biochemical engineer

 Juana Mendenhall, an Associate Professor of Chemistry at Morehouse College in Atlanta, Ga., also leads the institution’s SMART Therapeutic Biomaterials Research Lab which is charged with creating pivotal solutions using tissue engineering strategies to treat osteoarthritis.
 The lab’s work on the 3D printing of smart therapeutic biomaterials as injectable hydrogels for tissue engineering and as bio-inks for cellular therapies was recently funded by the National Science Foundation.